Gromov-Witten invariants in complex and Morava-local $K$-theories: Introduction

 Fix an arbitrary compact symplectic manifold $(X,\omega)$. \begin{itemize} \item In Section \ref{sec:counting-theories} we set up a general formalism of `counting theories' on a category of global Kuranishi charts, which may be useful elsewhere.
 We explain how to obtain such theories from both Morava-local cohomology theories and from complex $K$-theory.

-\item In Section \ref{sec:glob-kuran-charts}, we extend the theory of `global Kuranishi charts' \cite{AMS-Hamiltonian} from moduli spaces of rational stable maps to $X$ to stable maps of arbitrary genus\footnote{Global charts for higher genus curves have been independently constructed, by a slightly different method, by Amanda Hirschi and Mohan Swaminathan \cite{HS}.}.
+\item In Section \ref{sec:glob-kuran-charts}, we extend the theory of `global Kuranishi charts' developed in \cite{AMS-Hamiltonian} for moduli spaces of rational stable maps with $X$ to the case of stable maps of arbitrary genus\footnote{Global charts for higher genus curves have been independently constructed, by a slightly different method, by Amanda Hirschi and Mohan Swaminathan \cite{HS}.}.
 The basic construction is implemented in Definition \ref{defn Kurnishi chart}, while a variant that we use to prove independence of choices (in an appropriate sense) is given in Section \ref{sectiongeneralconstruction}.

 \item In Section \ref{sec:grom-witt-invar} we define Gromov-Witten invariants

 when $\bK$ is either (orbifold) complex $K$-theory or a Morava-local complex-oriented theory.
 Taking $\bK$ to be the Morava $K$-theory $K_p(n)$ at large height $n\gg0$ approximates having a theory of Gromov-Witten invariants over a finite field $\bF_p$.\footnote{Following ideas of Fukaya and Ono, Bai and Xu \cite{BaiXu} introduced integral-valued Gromov-Witten invariants in genus $0$.
 We expect that their work can be extended to higher genus, but, even in genus $0$, the comparison with the $\bF_p$ invariants that we produce is not currently understood.}